pastagang/pastagang/paper/readme.md

 ## Abstract

 This is a first attempt at an abstract.
-Pastagang is an accidental emergency group that formed in late 2024.
+Pastagang is an accidental emergent group that formed in late 2024.
 In this paper, various participants share their personal experiences of the phenomena.

 ## Currently untitled introduction